XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Transaction Cost ###

-To protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of XRP.
+To protect the XRP Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of XRP.
 This _[transaction cost](concept-transaction-cost.html)_ is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.

 The `Fee` field specifies an amount, in [drops of XRP][Currency Amount], to destroy as the cost for relaying this transaction.
 If the transaction is included in a validated ledger (whether or not it achieves its intended purpose), then the amount of XRP specified in the `Fee` parameter is destroyed forever.
 You can [look up the transaction cost](concept-transaction-cost.html#querying-the-transaction-cost) in advance, or [let `rippled` set it automatically](concept-transaction-cost.html#automatically-specifying-the-transaction-cost) when you sign a transaction.